TITLE 6 PRIMARY AND SECONDARY EDUCATION

 academic performance annually and the students’ progress toward meeting the New

-Mexico content standards with benchmarks and performance standards.
+Mexico content standards.

-disability, which specifies special education and related services designed to
+special education and related services designed to meet a student's unique

-meet a student's unique needs and to prepare the student for future education,
+needs and to prepare the student for future education, employment, and

-employment, and independent living.
-The
+independent living.
+The use of

-use of individualized educational program (IEP) transition planning, graduation
+individualized educational program (IEP) transition planning, graduation

 planning and post-secondary transitions is described in Subparagraph (a) of